Mills Williams Junior Fellowship

 The Mills Williams Junior Fellow receives an award that makes a substantial contribution to their course fees and living costs.
 Holders of this award are considered members of the team of junior fellows and will be expected to participate fully in RCM life.

-The Mills Williams Junior Fellowship is held for one year and is only available to students on the Artist Diploma (ArtDip) in Performance and Artist Diploma (ArtDip) in Composition programmes.
+The Mills Williams Junior Fellowship is held for one year and is only available to students on the Artist Diploma (ArtDip) in Performance programme.

 All fellows are expected to develop musical and communication skills by undertaking further intensive study, working with students internally and doing all they can to raise the profile of the RCM externally.
 They play a full and active part in the musical life of the RCM as well as functioning as RCM ambassadors.
 They have full use of the RCM Library with its wealth of material and work in close contact with the Creative Careers Centre, the RCM’s centre for professional skills and publicity services.